zellwk/zellwk.com/src/posts/2021-03-10-understanding-github-actions.md

 ---
 layout: post
 title: Understanding how to use Github Actions
-description: A walkthrough on Zach Leatherman's list of font-loading strategies and how to implement each of them.
+description: A guide to understanding and using Github actions
 slug: understanding-github-actions
 tags:
   - github actions